-Mutual Funds Breakpoint Discounts Disclosure Statement
+Mutual Funds Breakpoint Discounts and Sales Charge Waivers Disclosure Statement

-Before investing in mutual funds, it is important that you understand the sales charges, expenses, and management fees that you will be charged, as well as the breakpoint discounts to which you may be entitled.
-Understanding these charges and breakpoint discounts will assist you in identifying the best investment for your particular needs and may help you reduce the costs of your investment.
-This disclosure document will give you general background information about these charges and discounts.
-However, sales charges, expenses, management fees, and breakpoint discounts vary from mutual fund to mutual fund.
-Therefore, you should discuss these issues with your financial advisor and review each mutual fund's prospectus and statement of additional information, which are available from your financial advisor, to get the specific information regarding the charges and breakpoint discounts associated with a particular mutual fund.
+Before investing in mutual funds, it is important that you understand the sales charges, expenses, and management fees that you will be charged, as well as the breakpoint sales charge discounts or waivers to which you may be entitled.
+Understanding these charges, breakpoint discounts and waivers, will assist you in identifying the best investment for your particular needs and may help you reduce the costs of your investment.
+This disclosure document will give you general background information about these sales charge discounts and waivers.
+However, sales charges, expenses, management fees, breakpoint discounts, and waivers vary from mutual fund to mutual fund.
+Therefore, you should discuss these issues with your financial advisor and review each mutual fund's prospectus, which is available from your financial advisor, to get the specific information regarding the charges, breakpoint discounts, and waivers associated with a particular mutual fund.